cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX400 - Unit 2

+a

 ****

-## Which of the following statements are true for OpenUI5?
+## 3. Which of the following statements are true for OpenUI5? :no_entry:

 ## (Choose the correct answers).

-### OpenUI5 includes all of the main features of SAPUI5.
+OpenUI5 includes all of the main features of SAPUI5.

-OpenUI5 contains sap.viz and sap.ui.com.
+OpenUI5 contains sap.viz and sap.ui.comp

-### OpenUI5 is free for use.
+OpenUI5 is free for use.

 OpenUI5 implements its own Core-Component

-### OpenUI5 encompasses the complete SAPUI5 Core, plus many front-end controls that are also included in SAPUI5.
+OpenUI5 encompasses the complete SAPUI5 Core, plus many front-end controls that are also included in SAPUI5.

 ****

 :book: UX400 - Unit 2

-****

-## Which of the following are key features of SAPUI5?
-(Choose the correct answers).

-### Full translation support

-Web Dynpro extensibility

-### Responsive across browsers and devices

-Less open for custom developmen

-### Based on open standards such as, JavaScript, CSS3, and HTML5.

-****

-:book: UX400 - Unit 2
+a/c/e

 ****